Tahnin-Mashruba/E-Commerce-Sales-Analysis/README.md

 4. Detailed Data Table
 Breakdown by sub-category (Phones, Chairs, Copiers, etc.) Displays total orders, products, order quantity, total revenues, total costs, and total profits for each category.
 Additional Features
-Date Filter (Bottom Section): Allows filtering data between 2012 and 2015.
+Date Filter: Allows filtering data between 2012 and 2015.
-Navigation Options (Bottom Tabs): Links to Homepage, Regional Order Page, and Sales Page for deeper analysis.
+Navigation Options: Links to Homepage, Regional Order Page, and Sales Page for deeper analysis.

-Regional order Page:
+Page 2: Regional order Page
 The page provides insights into order quantities, revenue distribution, and order priority levels across different regions and cities.
 It contains interactive visualizations such as pie charts, bar charts, and a map to represent data effectively.
 There are filtering options available (e.g., selecting continents) for deeper analysis.